SHERIDAN COUNTY YMCA POLICIES

 • Use of flotation devices, balls, mats, toys, etc. must be approved by the lifeguards on duty.

 • For sanitary reasons, gum, food and drink is not to be consumed in the pools, on the pool decks or in the lifeguards’ office.
-Closed plastic water bottles are permitted, NO GLASS.
+Closed plastic water bottles are permitted.

 • Underwater long breath holding is not permitted.